 - Shadows are everywhere

 The genre best suited to shadow photography is street photography.
 If you’re shy about photographing people in street photography, I totally get it.
-I’m not that mad about photographing identifiable people.
+I’m not that mad about photographing identifiable people without their consent.

 So, if you like the idea of street photography, but are put off by the whole people thing, try concentrating on shadows instead.
 Let the people be accessories to the shadows.